The application for Fall 2023 will open in September 2022.

 - Prerequisites must be completed for a letter grade, minimum grade of C- (C for transfer) unless otherwise noted; with the exception of AP/IB credits and/or exemptions awarded by the University of Pittsburgh.
 Courses listed below are offered at the Pittsburgh Campus, courses taken at the regional Pitt campuses or external institutions must be evaluated as equivalent to satisfy these requirements.
 Applications may be submitted while prerequisite coursework is in progress.

-- Computer Programming, 3 credits
+- Computer Programming, 1 course

 - Complete the application for admission